oracle-livelabs/adb/shared/adb-auto-indexing/README.md

-# Oracle Database Auto Partitioning GitHub
+# Oracle Database Auto Indexing GitHub

-Automatic partitioning in Autonomous Database analyzes your application workload and automatically applies partitioning to your tables and indexes to improve performance or to allow better management of large tables.
+Automatic indexing in Autonomous Database analyzes your application workload and automatically manages indexes to improve performance.

-Finding appropriate partitioning strategies requires deep knowledge of the application workload and the data distribution.
-When you perform manual partitioning, you must analyze your workload and make choices about how to apply partitioning to tables and indexes to improve the performance of applications.
-Automatic partitioning enables Autonomous Database users to benefit from partitioning without performing manual schema and workload analysis.
+Finding appropriate indexes requires deep knowledge of the application workload and the data distribution.
+When you perform manual indexing, you must analyze your workload and make choices about which indexes are likelyto improve the performance of applications.
+Automatic indexing enables Autonomous Database users to benefit from indexing without performing manual schema and workload analysis.

-Automatic partitioning uses a single-column partition key combined with single-level partitioning.
-Automatic partitioning does not support more complex partitioning strategies such as multi-column partitioned tables or composite partitioning as of today.

 [Run a workshop now!](http://bit.ly/golivelabs)